xuxiaowei-io/gitaly/ruby/README.md

 ## Development

-Gitaly-ruby is only meant to be spawned by Gitaly itself.
+`gitaly-ruby` is only meant to be spawned by Gitaly itself.
 But, during development you may want to try spawning it in a terminal yourself.
 You can do that with the following incantation: